jiridj/deliver-api/README.md

 Via the API you can create and manage a user account, query products, query and create orders.
 The API also provides administrator users the ability to manage user accounts.

-The [OpenAPI specification](openapi.yml) details all available operations for the API.
-We also have [beautiful API documentation](https://bump.sh/jiridj/doc/deliver-api) hosted on [bump.sh](https://bump.sh/jiridj/doc/deliver-api).

 ## Installation

 ### Using the pre-built image